artworking/base/README.md

 # Artworking project base

 This is a starting point for all frontend builds at [Artworking](http://artworking.uk/).
+This repository serves to standardise and document our frontend development process somewhat.
+We figured other developers may get a kick out of seeing how we do things and decided to make it public.

 ## Downloading